-- Remove snow and ice from body including lights, seat, footrests, controls and instruments. - 2.
-Verify that air silencer prefilter is free of snow.
+1. Remove snow and ice from body including lights, seat, footrests, controls and instruments.

-- 3. Verify that skis and steering operate freely.
-Check corresponding action of skis versus handlebar. - Check fuel and oil for levels and leaks.
-Replenish if necessary and see an authorized Ski-Doo dealer in case of any leaks. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
-Hood and side panels must be also properly latched. - Activate the throttle control lever several times to check that it operates easily and smoothly.
+- 2. Verify that air silencer prefilter is free of snow. - 3.
+Verify that skis and steering operate freely.
+Check corresponding action of skis versus handlebar. - 4.
+Check fuel and oil levels .
+Replenish if necessary - 5.
+All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
+Hood and side panels must be also properly latched. - 6.
+Activate the throttle control lever several times to check that it operates easily and smoothly.
 It must return to idle position when released. - 7.
 Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
 It must fully return when released. - 8.
 Apply parking brake and check if it operates properly.
 Leave parking brake applied.